zcash/zcash/README.md

 | '--silent' | stops outbound block and tx messages, only allows block servicing nodes to connect |

 ### Additional observatory RPC commands:
+> NOTE: These RPC commands require the node to have '--collecttimestamps' enabled
 | Command | Feature |
 | ------- | ------- |
 | 'listforks' | list all forks seen on the network |
 | 'detectdoublespends' | find double spend attempts in forks |
 | 'detectselishmining' | find selish mining attempts near forks |
-#### Note:
-> These RPC commands require the node to have '--collecttimestamps' enabled

 ### Building